scaleway/terraform-provider-scaleway/docs/data-sources/tem_domain.md

 In addition to all above arguments, the following attributes are exported:

-- `id` - The ID of the Transaction Email Domain.
+- `domain_id` - The ID of the Transaction Email Domain.

 - `status` - The status of the Transaction Email Domain.